shannonpeng/shannonpeng.com/app/content/projects/woodmail-lamp.md

 I also learned that it's important to value my own opinion.
 In the beginning, I went straight for the idea my instructors liked best, but maybe my other ideas did have potential—I wouldn't know unless I gave them a chance.

-Ultimately, this project was a tough one, and I'm proud of the lamp that I've created this semester, as well as how much I've grown along the way.
+Ultimately, this project was a tough journey, and I'm proud of the lamp that I've created this semester, as well as how much I've grown along the way.

 ## Final Lamp